 Outdoor Sculpture Conservation, Public Art Conservation:

 At McKay Lodge Conservation we not only keep a “vigil” on outdoor sculpture maintenance in the Greater Cleveland area, but in America’s Heartland too.
-Our conservation team traveled to Oklahoma City to deinstall the kinetic sculpture Vigil, 1978 by artist William Scott this past fall.
+Our conservation team traveled to Oklahoma City to deinstall the kinetic sculpture Vigil, 1978 by artist William Scott during the fall.
 During the winter, the sculpture received a complete conservation treatment at our conservation facilities in Oberlin, Ohio.

 The artwork is generally located on the grounds of the Alfred P. Murrah Federal Building Plaza and Parking Garage.
 It features vertical elements made of stainless steel that are mounted onto painted round bases.
 These components are attached on a pole, allowing them to pivot 360 degrees with either the wind or by the hand of a curious visitor.